XrosLiang/propagation_kernels/README.md

 > 2012), pp. 378--392.

-This implementation supports arbitrary user-defined base kernels and transformations as well as neighborhoods for the grid version.
+This implementation supports arbitrary user-defined base kernels and transformations as well as arbitrary user-defined neighborhoods for the grid version.

 Usage
 -----